Internet in Egypt: Broadband access

 Broadband Internet access was introduced commercially to Egypt in 2000 as an asymmetric digital subscriber line.
 The service was offered in select central offices in big cities such as Cairo and Alexandria and gradually spread to cover more governorates of Egypt.
 There are numerous (220 according to regulatory authority numbers) Internet service providers in Egypt offering an ADSL service.
 Seven companies own the infrastructure, known as class A ISPs: (Egynet, LINKdotNET, TE Data, NOL, Vodafone data, Noor communication and Yalla).
 Etisalat Egypt bought both NileOnli and Egynet to expand their Internet presence.
 They sell to class B ISPs which, in turn, one-fourth sell to the rest of the 208 ISPs.

 Broadband connections in Egypt vary in quality.
 Quality depends on the distance from the central loop office, the presence of ISP in that local loop, and the quality of the copper telephone line carrying the broadband connection.
 Internationally, Egypt is currently served with three international submarine cables: namely, FLAG, SEA-ME-WE 3 and SEA-ME-WE 4.
 However, following the mass information blackout of early 2008, with the announcement of Telecom Egypt owned cable TE North and Orascom telecom owned MENA, several other projects are planned to improve the resilience of the international broadband to make sure users internet connect do not go faulty.

 Internet exchange points

 Egypt has two Internet exchange points: Cairo Regional Internet Exchange (CR-IX) and Middle East Internet Exchange, the former carrying international, as well as domestic, services.
 Reports related to the 2011 Internet shutdown in Egypt refer to the "Ramses Exchange" as the location where the shutdown was affected.
-The Ramses Exchange, located on Ramses Street near the center of Cairo is the main "wire center" for Telecom Egypt, carrying not only municipal telecommunications traffic, but also serving as the main point of entry for international submarine fiber-optic circuits, back-hauled from landing stations near Alexandria.
+The Ramses Exchange is the main "wire center" for Telecom Egypt, carrying not only municipal telecommunications traffic, but also serving as the main point of entry for international submarine fiber-optic circuits, back-hauled from landing stations near Alexandria.
 The Ramses Exchange is also the location of the CR-IX, the largest Internet exchange in North Africa or the Middle East.